jmsak/GettingCleaningData/CodeBook.md

 3. Reads `activity_labels.txt` and applies human readable activity names to name the activities in the data set.

 4. Labels the data set with descriptive names.
-(Names are converted to lower case; underscores and brackets are removed.)

 5. Merges the features with activity labels and subject IDs.
-The result is saved as `tidyData.txt`.
+Save the results in `tidyData.txt'.

 __________________________________________________________________________
 Copied from readme.txt in original dataset.